 Materials technology has always been ahead of the joining technology available.
 It is as inescapable as it is inevitable, and it means that fastener technology is constantly being forced forward.

-There are plenty of standard fastening components available from catalogues for standard applications, but these are not core market that currently are showing such potential in the UK and also happen to be the markets served by Alcoa Fastening Systems & Rings (AFSR).
+There are plenty of standard fastening components available from catalogues for standard applications, but these are not the core markets that currently are showing such potential in the UK, and also happen to be the markets served by Alcoa Fastening Systems & Rings (AFSR).
 Our position is that if two materials can be joined by a standard nut and bolt, then use a standard nut and bolt.
 However, if the requirement is for hostile and demanding applications, with varied and new materials, and using multi functional fastening solutions, then more expertise is required.
 This is the end of the market that is most innovative, demanding and exciting.
 Usually they include applications where risk is attached – or at least reliability is non-negotiable.

 Aerospace, rail, and offshore renewable energy all come into this category.
-And automotive, with its drive towards lightweighting and alternative materials is at the forefront.
+And automotive, with its drive towards lightweighting and alternative materials, is at the forefront.
 Fastening together sheets of steel is straightforward until it becomes sufficiently thin (under 2mm) that the fastener, or the fastening process, could adversely affect the performance of the material.
 The same is true of composites.
 Inappropriate fastening can result in hoop stress being formed round the fastener, which can generate crack propagation and other damage to the materials.

 As we move forward the trend for lighter vehicles will only increase and so too will the fastening problems associated with it.
 The same is true of other applications – a wind turbine manufacturer reported that a previous fastening solution solved one problem but created five more.
 The trouble is that fastening expertise has suffered in the UK after three decades of decline in engineering and the pool of engineers with real problem solving ability is a small one.